evolvingstuff/vdw2/content/posts/cancer-immunotherapy-is-enhanced-by-a-vitamin-d-loading-dose.md

- **2 Reasons Vitamin D <a href="/posts/overview-loading-of-vitamin-dloading-doses" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Loading of vitamin D|loading doses">Overview Loading of vitamin D|loading doses</a> are good:**
+ **2 Reasons Vitamin D <a href="/posts/overview-loading-of-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Loading of vitamin D">loading doses</a> are good:**

 1) A loading dose provides the benefit of Vitamin D in <1 week instead of many months

 2) A high concentration (loading dose) bypasses poor Vitamin D Receptors

-&nbsp;&nbsp;&nbsp;&nbsp; Note: Many cancers have <a href="/posts/breast-cancer-reduces-receptor-and-thus-blocks-vitamin-d-to-the-cells-several-st-amin-d-receptor" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Breast Cancer reduces receptor and thus blocks Vitamin D to the cells – several studies| "learned" how to deactivate the Vitamin D Receptor">Breast Cancer reduces receptor and thus blocks Vitamin D to the cells – several studies| "learned" how to deactivate the Vitamin D Receptor</a>
+&nbsp;&nbsp;&nbsp;&nbsp; Note: Many cancers have <a href="/posts/breast-cancer-reduces-receptor-and-thus-blocks-vitamin-d-to-the-cells-several-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Breast Cancer reduces receptor and thus blocks Vitamin D to the cells – several studies">"learned" how to deactivate the Vitamin D Receptor</a>

 <!-- {maketoc Title=""} -->